 - The term of the voucher, voucher suspensions, and the PHA's policies on any extensions of the term.
-If the PHA allows extensions, the packet must explain how the family can request an extension. - A description of the method used to calculate the housing assistance payment for a family, including how the PHA determines the payment standard for a family, how the PHA determines total tenant payment for a family, and information on the payment standard and utility allowance schedule. - An explanation of how the PHA determines the maximum allowable rent for an assisted unit. - Where the family may lease a unit and an explanation of how portability works, including information on how portability may affect the family's assistance through screening, subsidy standards, payment standards, and any other elements of the portability process that may affect the family's assistance. - The HUD-required tenancy addendum, which must be included in the lease. - The form the family must use to request approval of tenancy, and a description of the procedure for requesting approval for a tenancy. - A statement of the PHA policy on providing information about families to prospective owners. - The PHA subsidy standards including when and how exceptions are made. - Materials (e.g., brochures) on how to select a unit and any additional information on selecting a unit that HUD provides. - Information on federal, state and local equal opportunity laws and a copy of the housing discrimination complaint form. - A list of landlords known to the PHA who may be willing to lease a unit to the family or other resources (e.g., newspapers, organizations, online search tools) known to the PHA that may assist the family in locating a unit.
-PHAs must ensure that the list of landlords or other resources covers areas outside of poverty or minority concentration. - Notice that if the family includes a person with disabilities, the family may request a list of available accessible units known to the PHA. - The family obligations under the program, including any obligations of a welfare-to-work family. - The grounds on which the PHA may terminate assistance for a participant family because of family action or failure to act. - PHA informal hearing procedures including when the PHA is required to offer a participant family the opportunity for an informal hearing, and how to request the hearing. - An explanation of the advantages of moving to an area that does not have a high concentration of low-income families.
+If the PHA allows extensions, the packet must explain how the family can request an extension. - A description of the method used to calculate the housing assistance payment for a family, including how the PHA determines the payment standard for a family, how the PHA determines total tenant payment for a family, and information on the payment standard and utility allowance schedule. - An explanation of how the PHA determines the maximum allowable rent for an assisted unit. - Where the family may lease a unit and an explanation of how portability works, including information on how portability may affect the family's assistance through screening, subsidy standards, payment standards, and any other elements of the portability process that may affect the family's assistance. - The HUD-required tenancy addendum, which must be included in the lease. - The form the family must use to request approval of tenancy, and a description of the procedure for requesting approval for a tenancy. - A statement of the PHA policy on providing information about families to prospective owners. - The PHA subsidy standards including when and how exceptions are made. - Materials (e.g., brochures) on how to select a unit and any additional information on selecting a unit that HUD provides (e.g. HUD brochure entitled, "A Good Place to Live"). - Information on federal, state and local equal opportunity laws and a copy of the housing discrimination complaint form including information on how to complete the form and file a fair housing complaint. - A list of landlords known to the PHA who may be willing to lease a unit to the family or other resources (e.g., newspapers, organizations, online search tools) known to the PHA that may assist the family in locating a unit.
+PHAs must ensure that the list of landlords or other resources covers areas outside of poverty or minority concentration. - Notice that if the family includes a person with disabilities, the family may request a list of available accessible units known to the PHA. - The family obligations under the program, including any obligations of a welfare-to-work family and any obligations of other special programs if the family is participating in one of those programs. - The grounds on which the PHA may terminate assistance for a participant family because of family action or failure to act. - PHA informal hearing procedures including when the PHA is required to offer a participant family the opportunity for an informal hearing, and how to request the hearing.

+- An explanation of the advantages of moving to an area that does not have a high concentration of low-income families. - The HUD pamphlet on lead-based paint entitled, "Protect Your Family from Lead in Your Home."